OSGeo/grass-website/content/news/2023_12_19_annual_report.md

    width="35%" style="float:right;padding-left:25px;padding-top:15px">
 </a>

-GRASS GIS was represented at several events in the form of a talk or a workshop!
+GRASS GIS was represented at several events with talks or workshops led by community members!

 In February, Vaclav Petras presented a talk
 [Tips and Tricks for GRASS GIS 8.2](https://wenzeslaus.github.io/grass-gis-talks/ncgis2023.html) at the North Carolina GIS conference in Winston-Salem, NC, USA.